TimeEscaper/genesis-tracer-demo/README.md

 ## Known issues

 For some reasons, the model is shaking a lot without reasons.
 Seems that the root of the issue somewhere in castor wheels.
 We are trying to identify and fix the issue now.

+**Update:**  Genesis Team proposed solutions, see the [issue](https://github.com/Genesis-Embodied-AI/Genesis/issues/1610).
+They are added into the current branch of this repo.